<- 12-2-1) (df

 [1] -2.262157

 In a small study involving 12 children, the patients’ heights and weights were recorded.
-A catheter is passed into a artery at the femoral region and pushed up into the heart to obtain information about the heart’s physiology and functional ability.
+A catheter is passed into an artery at the femoral region and pushed up into the heart to obtain information about the heart’s physiology and functional ability.
 The exact catheter length required was determined.
 Data are reported in the table below.

 Height (in.) | Weight (lb) | Length (cm) | e^2 |